oaripay/ebsi-core-services/apis/did-registry/README.md

 It enables consumers to interact with the DID Registry Smart Contract to:

-- Insert a DID/DID Document
+- Insert a DID/DID document
-- Update a DID Document
+- Update a DID document
 - Revoke a DID/DID Controlling keys
-- Resolve a DID (and obtain a DID Document)
+- Resolve a DID (and obtain a DID document)
-- Resolve a version of a DID Document at a certain point in time
+- Resolve a version of a DID document at a certain point in time

 For more information, see: